azman08/100days100projects/README.md

 - CSS styling and layout techniques (Flexbox, Grid, animations, etc.)
 - JavaScript functionality (DOM manipulation, API usage, event handling, etc.)

-By the end of this journey, I hope to have a diverse portfolio of web projects that demonstrate various skills and techniques.
+By the end of this journey, I hope to have a diverse portfolio of web projects that demonstrate various skills and techniques...
 ## How to Run the Projects

 Each project has its own folder.
 To run any of the projects: